ariana834/hybrid-rag-system/README.md

 Key components implemented from scratch include:

-* **BM25 retrieval** — a full implementation of TF-IDF based scoring with configurable *k1* and *b* parameters, without relying on external IR libraries.
+• **BM25 retrieval** — a full implementation of TF-IDF based scoring with configurable *k1* and *b* parameters, without relying on external IR libraries.

-* **Semantic chunking** — documents are split based on semantic similarity between sentence embeddings, rather than fixed-size windows or naive text separators.
+• **Semantic chunking** — documents are split based on semantic similarity between sentence embeddings, rather than fixed-size windows or naive text separators.

-* **Reciprocal Rank Fusion (RRF)** — a rank-based method for combining heterogeneous retrieval systems (dense and sparse) without requiring score normalization.
+• **Reciprocal Rank Fusion (RRF)** — a rank-based method for combining heterogeneous retrieval systems (dense and sparse) without requiring score normalization.

-* **Cross-encoder reranking** — candidate passages are re-evaluated using a model that jointly processes the query and document, significantly improving relevance over bi-encoder similarity scores.
+• **Cross-encoder reranking** — candidate passages are re-evaluated using a model that jointly processes the query and document, significantly improving relevance over bi-encoder similarity scores.

-This design makes the full retrieval pipeline ob
+This design makes the full retrieval pipeline transparent, modular, and easy to experiment with.